JNRowe/jnrowe.github.io/articles/fossil.rst

 and you should set aside quite a lot of time for integration issues when you have ``autosync`` disabled.
-And I can’t imagine a scenario where ``autosync`` could work for us, without rewriting our entire way of working or returning to CVS-style mega commits and a manual patch stack layered on top.
+And I can’t imagine a scenario where ``autosync`` could work for us, without rewriting our entire way of working or returning to
+|CVS|-style mega commits and a manual patch stack layered on top.

 If you read :command:`fossil`’s `Branching, Forking, Merging, and Tagging`_ documentation it appears that this is a design feature for the creators.